b1d0ws/encryptor_cesar-zenit-vinegere/README.md

-# encryptor_cesar-zenit-vinegere
+# encryptor_caesar-zenit-vinegere
-A simple encryption/decryption of old encryptions (Caesar, Zenit Polar and Vinegère)
+A simple encryptor/decryptor of old encryptions (Caesar, Zenit Polar and Vinegère)